nleaf/nleaf.github.io/disaster-recovery.md

     supported tests.
 And if disaster strikes, you can rely upon our 24x7x365 Operations Support Center team to be available if — and when — you need us.
   icon: "/uploads/EXP_PushButtonDR.svg"
+- template: featured-service
+  block: featured-service
+  title: On-Site Private Cloud with Disaster Recovery as a Service
+  headline: Ease your transition to the  cloud with a dedicated  on-premises cloud.
+  description: Expedient’s On-Site Private Cloud with Disaster Recovery as a Service
+    is designed to ease your transition to the cloud through dedicated on-premises cloud resources coupled with managed disaster recovery from your location to any one of Expedient’s 11 data centers using Push Button DR. The On-Site Private Cloud with DRaaS is ideal for customers who want to transform their IT operations without sacrificing the benefits or control of an on-premises environment.
+  icon: "/uploads/EXP_OnSiteDraaS.svg"
+  align-left: false
 - template: newsletter
   block: newsletter
   heading: The best of Expedient delivered to your inbox.